xinqin-site/xinqin-site.github.io/_pages/publications.md

 [Google Scholar](https://scholar.google.com/citations?user=pm9i5OwAAAAJ).

 We are committed to supporting open-source programs.
-The pre-print versions of our paper can be accessed on [ResearchGate](https://www.researchgate.net/profile/Xin-Qin-10) following the rules of publishers.
+The pre-print version of our papers can be accessed on [ResearchGate](https://www.researchgate.net/profile/Xin-Qin-10) following the rules of publishers.